 Garden Work Parties:

 We hold monthly garden work parties, alternating between Saturdays and Sundays.
+Hot season work parties are from 9am-12n, cool season parties are 2-5pm.
 Email Caitlin to be notified of our next event!

 On the last Sunday of March, June, September, and December we have a garden dinner after our workday.
 Bring a dish or drink to share, your own place setting, and join us for dinner at 6pm.